Massachusetts Domestic Violence Lawyers

 If You Are Afraid of Your Spouse Hearing Your Conversation

 All case evaluations at O’Connor Family Law are confidential, but if you are worried about being overheard during a call with our team, you can request an incognito case evaluation by asking to speak to Liz.
-When a team member receives this request, they will conduct the rest of the case evaluation with yes or no questions and demographic or disguised questions as much as possible and in the event that anybody else grabs the phone during your conversation, they will not discuss family law or the firm but rather will explain that our team member is calling with a consumer research survey to help our Qualtrics clients learn more about Massachusetts resident consumer habits.
+When a team member receives this request, they will conduct the rest of the case evaluation with yes or no questions and demographic or disguised questions as much as possible.
+In the event that anybody else grabs the phone during an incognito case evaluation, our team members will not discuss family law or the firm but rather will explain that our team member is calling with a consumer research survey to help a Qualtrics clients learn more about Massachusetts resident consumer habits.

 If your emails are monitored, click here for more information on how to schedule an Incognito Case Evaluation with O’Connor Family Law.